 Major players like Amazon are changing customer expectations of acceptable delivery timelines and transportation requirements in many sectors, including the food industry.
-Customers are increasingly going online to buy cosmetics, housewares, health and personal items, furniture and more, according to Thom Albrecht, President, Sword and Sea Transport Advisors, speaking at the in.sight User Conference and Expo in Nashville this month.
+Customers are increasingly going online to buy cosmetics, housewares, health and personal items, furniture and more, according to Thom Albrecht, President, Sword and Sea Transport Advisors, speaking at the in.sight User Conference and Expo in Nashville.
+Today, these words continue to resonate.

 Online grocery shopping—although growing slower—is expected to become significantly more widespread as consumers warm up to buying fresh food on the Internet.
-According to the Food Marketing Institute and Nielsen, one quarter of US households currently buy groceries online—up 20 percent from three years ago— but more than 70 percent are expected to do so in the next ten years.
+According to the Food Marketing Institute in 2018, 34% of grocery shopping is online, while 28 percent of people are shopping with online-only retailers.
+More than 70% of shoppers are expected to do so in the next ten years.

-Albrecht said that temperature-controlled shipments have grown 43 percent in the US since 2000.
+Albrecht said that temperature-controlled shipments have grown 43% in the US since 2000.
 These numbers are a good indication that more refrigerated trailers and vans will be hitting the roads in years to come.
-With increasing demand for online grocery shopping and larger volumes of temperature-sensitive loads moving along the supply chain, the ability for carriers to efficiently offer refrigerated and last mile logistics will be key to their success.
+With the increasing demand for online grocery shopping and larger volumes of temperature-sensitive loads moving along the supply chain, the ability for carriers to efficiently offer refrigerated and last-mile logistics will be key to their success.

 But hauling fresh and frozen food comes with challenges, such as tough food safety regulations like FSMA, blind spots in the network and chain of custody breakdowns.
 To help ensure successful operations, a growing number of transportation and logistics service providers are making IoT technology part of their core strategy, improving fleet and load visibility, maintaining temperature requirements, automating processes and complying with regulations.

 Real-time Temperature Monitoring